covid-19-Re/estimateR/README.md

 shape_onset_to_report = 2.7
 scale_onset_to_report = 1.6

 # We specify these parameters in the same unit as the time steps in the original observation data.
-For instance, if the original data represents daily reports, the parameters below must be specified in days (this is the case in this toy example).
+# For instance, if the original data represents daily reports,
+# the parameters below must be specified in days (this is the case in this toy example).
 mean_serial_interval = 4.8
 std_serial_interval = 2.3

-estimation_window = 3 # The estimation window corresponds to the size of the sliding window used in EpiEstim (see help(estimate_Re) for additional details.
-Here, it is set to three days.
+# The estimation window corresponds to the size of the sliding window used in EpiEstim
+# (see help(estimate_Re) for additional details.
+# Here, it is set to three days.
+estimation_window = 3

 ## End of user input